pisv/gethandly.wiki-playground/Step-Three.md

 If you are interested, you can study yourself the complete implementation of the `FooDeltaProcessor` and the corresponding `FooModelNotificationTest`.

-Great, now we need to have our view respond to model change notifications to keep the view up-to-date with the model.
+Great, now we need to make our view respond to model change notifications to keep the view up-to-date with the model.

 Let's make the `FooNavigator` class implement the `IElementChangeListener`,